Book Promotion

 Although 5000 book sales appears an achievable target given the size of the book market in the United States, it’s not as easy as it first seems.
 Achieving the minimum sales numbers is not enough in and of itself.
 Each list only has a limited number of slots (usually 10-15), so you’ll compete with other titles weekly for a coveted placement.

 Additionally, The New York Times allows the same book to hit more than one list at the same time, meaning that many of those rarified bestseller slots are taken up by the same titles, bumping others from consideration.
-As an example, It Ends With Us by Colleen Hoover appears on three lists at the time of writing; the Combined Print & Ebook Fiction list, the Paperback Trade Fiction list, and the Audiobook Fiction list.
+As an example, It Ends With Us by Colleen Hoover appears on three time in 2022; the Combined Print & Ebook Fiction list, the Paperback Trade Fiction list, and the Audiobook Fiction list.

 Self-published authors will also find it very difficult to break onto the bestseller list.
 Because of the strict rules about sales diversity across retailers and locations, even when indie authors meet the requisite sales for consideration, it’s much more difficult to get the diversity needed without the distribution network provided by traditional publishers.